tbgrun/machine_learning/supervised_ml/Overview Supervised Machine Learning.md

 ---

-3. Data Cleaning
-Cleaning the data ensures that it is in a suitable format for model training!
-1. Handling Missing Data:
-o	Remove: Drop rows or columns with a high percentage of missing values. o	Impute: Replace missing values with statistical measures like mean, median, or mode, or use more advanced techniques like KNN or MICE imputation.
-2. Outlier Treatment:
-o	Removal: Remove extreme outliers if they are due to data entry errors. o	Transformation: Apply transformations like log, square root, or box-cox to reduce the impact of outliers.
-3. Encoding Categorical Variables: o	Label Encoding: Assign a unique number to each category (suitable for ordinal data). o	One-Hot Encoding: Convert categorical variables into binary columns (suitable for nominal data).
-4. Feature Engineering:
-o	Interaction Terms: Create new features by combining existing ones (e.g., multiplication, division). o	Polynomial Features: Create polynomial combinations of features to capture non-linear relationships. o	Binning: Grouping continuous variables into discrete bins.
-________________________________________
-4. Choosing the Correct Model
-Choosing the right model depends on the nature of your data, the problem at hand, and your specific goals.
-Here's a breakdown of some common classifiers:
-1. Logistic Regression:
-o	Use case: When the relationship between the features and the target variable is approximately linear. o	Pros: Simple to implement, interpretable coefficients. o	Cons: Assumes linearity, sensitive to outliers.
-2. Decision Trees:
-o	Use case: When you need an interpretable model that can capture non-linear relationships. o	Pros: Easy to interpret, handles both numerical and categorical data. o	Cons: Prone to overfitting, especially with deep trees.
-3. Random Forest:
-o	Use case: When you need a robust, high-performance model that handles non-linear relationships. o	Pros: Reduces overfitting by averaging multiple trees, handles missing data well. o	Cons: Less interpretable, computationally expensive.
-4. Support Vector Machines (SVM): o	Use case: When your data has clear margins of separation between classes. o	Pros: Effective in high-dimensional spaces, robust to overfitting with proper regularization. o	Cons: Computationally expensive, especially with large datasets.
-5.	k-Nearest Neighbors (k-NN): o	Use case: When you have a small dataset and don't require interpretability. o	Pros: Simple, no training phase. o	Cons: Sensitive to noisy data, computationally expensive during prediction.
-6. Naive Bayes:
-o	Use case: When your features are independent, or in text classification problems. o	Pros: Fast, works well with small datasets and text data. o	Cons: Assumes feature independence, which is often unrealistic.
-7. Ensemble Methods:
-o	Bagging (e.g., Random Forest): Combines multiple weak models (like decision trees) to reduce variance. o	Boosting (e.g., AdaBoost, XGBoost, Gradient Boosting): Focuses on correcting the errors of previous models by adding models sequentially. o	Stacking: Combines multiple models by training a meta-model on the predictions of the base models. o	Use case: When you need to improve model performance by combining the strengths of multiple models.
+### 3. Data Cleaning
+#### 3.1.
+Handling Missing Data
+  - **Remove**: Drop rows or columns with a high percentage of missing values.
+  - **Impute:** Replace missing values with statistical measures like mean, median, or mode, or use more advanced techniques like KNN or MICE imputation.
+#### 3.2.
+Outlier Treatment
+  - **Removal:** Remove extreme outliers if they are due to data entry errors.
+  - **Transformation:** Apply transformations like log, square root, or box-cox to reduce the impact of outliers.
+#### 3.3.
+Encoding Categorical Variables
+  - **Label Encoding:** Assign a unique number to each category (suitable for ordinal data).
+  - **One-Hot Encoding:** Convert categorical variables into binary columns (suitable for nominal data).
+#### 3.4.
+Feature Engineering:
+  - **Interaction Terms:** Create new features by combining existing ones (e.g., multiplication, division).
+  - **Polynomial Features:** Create polynomial combinations of features to capture non-linear relationships.
+  - **Binning:** Grouping continuous variables into discrete bins.

+---

+### 4. Choosing the Correct Model
+#### 4.1.
+Logistic Regression
+  - **Use case:** When the relationship between the features and the target variable is approximately linear.
+  - **Pros:** Simple to implement, interpretable coefficients.
+  - **Cons:** Assumes linearity, sensitive to outliers.
+#### 4.2.
+Decision Trees
+  - **Use case:** When you need an interpretable model that can capture non-linear relationships.
+  - **Pros:** Easy to interpret, handles both numerical and categorical data.
+  - **Cons:** Prone to overfitting, especially with deep trees.
+#### 4.3.
+Random Forest
+  - **Use case:** When you need a robust, high-performance model that handles non-linear relationships.
+  - **Pros:** Reduces overfitting by averaging multiple trees, handles missing data well.
+  - **Cons:** Less interpretable, computationally expensive.
+#### 4.4.
+Support Vector Machines (SVM)
+  - **Use case:** When your data has clear margins of separation between classes.
+  - **Pros:** Effective in high-dimensional spaces, robust to overfitting with proper regularization.
+  - **Cons:** Computationally expensive, especially with large datasets.
+#### 4.5.	k-Nearest Neighbors (k-NN)
+  - **Use case:** When you have a small dataset and don't require interpretability.
+  - **Pros:** Simple, no training phase.
+  - **Cons:** Sensitive to noisy data, computationally expensive during prediction.
+#### 4.6.
+Naive Bayes
+  - **Use case:** When your features are independent, or in text classification problems.
+  - **Pros:** Fast, works well with small datasets and text data.
+  - **Cons:** Assumes feature independence, which is often unrealistic.
+#### 4.7.
+Ensemble Methods
+  - **Bagging** (e.g., Random Forest): Combines multiple weak models (like decision trees) to reduce variance.
+  - **Boosting** (e.g., AdaBoost, XGBoost, Gradient Boosting): Focuses on correcting the errors of previous models by adding models sequentially.
+  - **Stacking:** Combines multiple models by training a meta-model on the predictions of the base models.
+  - **Use case:** When you need to improve model performance by combining the strengths of multiple models.
 Pros: Often leads to superior performance, reduces bias or variance depending on the method.
 Cons: Complex, harder to interpret.
 ________________________________________
 5. Model Training
 1. Splitting the Data: